 - Least comfortable taking risks (maybe because there is less psychological safety in the office?)

-- Least likely to provide opportunities to innovate
+- Least likely to provide opportunities to innovate (for the same reason)

 Yes, there is other research that tells us about burnout, employee morale, difficulty in maintaining company culture, etc. This research does not, however, explore WHY employees are experiencing burnout, why morale is low, why it’s difficult to maintain culture.